cqse/teamscale-jacoco-agent/agent/README.md

   `Branch` and  `Timestamp` entries in the given jar/war's `META-INF/MANIFEST.MF` file.
 (For details see path format section above)
-- `teamscale-git-properties-jar` As an alternative to `teamscale-commit` the agent accepts values supplied via a `git.properties` file generated with [the corresponding Maven or Gradle plugin][git-properties-spring].
+- `teamscale-git-properties-jar` As an alternative to `teamscale-commit` the agent accepts values supplied via a `git.properties` file generated with [the corresponding Maven or Gradle plugin][git-properties-spring] and stored in a jar/war/ear/...
 - `teamscale-message` (optional): the commit message shown within Teamscale for the coverage upload (Default is "Agent coverage upload").
 - `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries